 5 Must-try Refreshing Drinks With Home-grown Herbs

 Lately, everyone started to grow their own herbs, not because it’s fashionable – well, maybe a bit – but mostly because self-grown herbs have a stronger scent and taste.
-And herbal drinks are perfect for those summer days when temperatures break all records, and the sun sucks out every drop of liquid there is on earth.
-So, we’ve decided to pick out for you the most refreshing summer drinks you could make with the herbs you plan to grow.
+And herbal drinks are perfect for those summer days when temperatures rise.

 • Oregano.
 Quite easy to grow, oregano needs almost no care.
 The things it requires, though, are full sun and loose soil mix.
 Drainage is important, so you need to grow it in a spot where you can control the amount of water.
 A container will do the job just fine.
 Water frequently but don’t overdo it.
 Harvest the herb just before it blooms.

 • Holy basil.
-Again, this plant loves sunlight very much, but it loves water as well.
+Again, this plant loves sunlight very much, but it loves water, as well.
 You’ll need to water it two times a day for the first two weeks.
-Your goal is damp soil.
-Keep the watering regular and when the plant reaches 4 inches, you can start to pick the leaves.
+Your goal is to maintain damp soil.
+Keep watering regularly and when the plant reaches 4 inches, you can start picking the leaves.

 • Betel leaf.
 Okay, this is a difficult herb to grow.
 You can buy betel leaf from the market and root the plant yourself quite easily – remove the leaves and put it in a glass of water.
 When it forms roots, you can transplant it to a pot.
 And here’s the tricky part – betel leaf is a tropical plant, so you’ll need to place it on a sunny spot and water it with warm water.
-And even this may not be enough.
-Make sure you clean the leaves from dust in order for the plant to absorb the sunlight as much as it can.
+Make sure you clean the leaves from dust so the plant can absorb the sunlight as much as possible.

 The thing about this one is that it is both extremely creative and utterly strange with the garlic that’s in the recipe.
 Yes.
 You’ve read that right.
 The garlic clove is supposed to add a spicy note, and we are sure it does its job perfectly.

-Honestly, it has everything you need to drop your body temperature with 10 degrees.
+Honestly, it has everything you need to drop your body temperature with at least 10 degrees.
 Wait!
-We’ve got an even better idea – add some vanilla ice-cream in the cup before pouring the drink and enjoy the combination.
+We’ve got an even better idea – add some vanilla ice cream to the cup before pouring the drink and enjoy the combination.
 The herbs included in the drink are mint and basil.
+We already explained how to grow the basil, but what about the mint?

-This easy-to-grow herb is preferred by gardeners because of its heavenly scent.
+Mint is an easy-to-grow herb that’s preferred by gardeners because of its heavenly scent.
 If you want to grow a healthy plant, consider fertile and well-drained soil for a good start.
 Moisture is the key thing, so the plant can bear with shadow for the sake of water.

 The important thing to know is that when the plant starts to flower, its leaves stop growing, which is bad for harvesting the herb as you need the leaves.
 In order to slow down this process, you need to remove the flowers from the mint plant.